-Index Objective and Overview
+Index Objective and Highlights

-The Dow Jones Commodity Index is a broad-market commodity index comprised of liquid commodities.
+The Dow Jones Commodity Index is a broad-market commodity index comprised of liquid commodities from three major sectors: Energy, Agriculture and Livestock, and Metals.

-The index includes three major sectors: Energy, Agriculture and Livestock, and Metals.
-These sectors are equally weighted within the index and are rebalanced monthly.
-Individual commodities are weighted by relative liquidity based on the five-year average total dollar value traded (TDVT) annually.
-As part of the weighting scheme, the capped component 32/17 methodology (effective January 2020) is applied on a monthly basis to further diversification.
+The sectors are equally weighted within the index and rebalance monthly.
+Individual commodities within each sector are weighted by relative liquidity as measured by the five-year average total dollar value traded (TDVT) annually.
+As part of the weighting scheme, the largest component is capped at 32% and any additional components are capped at 17% on a monthly basis.